“My career was built on a joke!” A candid chat with former Hasbro inventor relations titan Mike Hirtle

 Really?

 Really!
 Just one of those names that comes up all the time, with affection, respect and well wishes.
-So, look – before we started recording, I was set to do this very interview much you’d expect… Focusing on which toys or games have your fingerprints on, you know?
+So, look – before we started recording, I was set to do this very interview much as you’d expect… Focusing on which toys or games have your fingerprints on, you know?

 Right…